 It is easy to add exceptions to a whitelist, but even this requires some understanding of the risks that might be involved.
 Not for the casual user then, but for web-savvy power-users, NoScript is difficult to beat.
 ScriptSafe for Chrome performs a similar job.

-See here for some tips on getting the best out of NoScript.
 The last one is particularly worth paying attention to.
 It is worth keeping NoScript installed even if you “Allow Scripts Globally,” as this still protects against nasty things such as cross-site scripting and clickjacking.

 uMatrix (Firefox, Chrome, Opera)